 When another driver hits your vehicle, you probably expect that they will have the decency to pull over so that you can exchange information with them, call emergency medical responders, and wait for the police to show up.
 After all, Colorado drivers are legally required to remain at the scene of a car accident if there is property damage or bodily injury.

-Unfortunately, hit-and-run accidents are all too common in Colorado.
+Unfortunately, hit-and-run accidents in Colorado are all too common.
 In fact, a 2018 research study done by AAA found that about 20% of all auto accidents in Colorado are hit and runs.
 In 2016 alone, 31 hit-and-run accidents resulted in at least one fatality.

 Colorado Hit-and-Run Laws

 An accident is considered a hit and run when a driver collides with another vehicle and flees the scene of the crash without providing contact information or helping any victims who need medical attention.
 Depending on the circumstances of the crash, a person found guilty of a run may face a misdemeanor or felony charge and penalties of:

 - Fines and court costs